 How safe is it?

-We take safety extremely seriously - which is why we insist every Shoreseeker challenger completes either 2 days of sea training for a UK race, or 6 days of sea and shore-based training and assessment for a Mediterranean challenge.
+We take safety extremely seriously - which is why we insist every Shoreseeker challenger completes either 4 days of sea training.
 We also use the best safety design and technology in our vessels and the best personal safety equipment.

 We don’t want to just churn out “an experience”; we want to share expert knowledge and training so that each of our challengers feels confident and responsible at sea.
 Our Safety page has more information for you to view alongside some of our previous participants testimonials.